About Shunk

 The Shunk Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Sullivan County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Shunk, Pennsylvania residents are available through the local police department and authorized providers in Sullivan County.
+Fingerprinting services for Shunk, Pennsylvania residents are available through local police (where present) and authorized providers in Sullivan County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Shunk Police Department or Sullivan County Sheriff's Office for scheduling and fees.

 To register to vote in Shunk, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Sullivan County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Shunk, contact the Sullivan County Clerk's office for schedules and ballot information.

 Property records for Shunk, Pennsylvania are maintained by the Sullivan Board of Assessment Appeals's Office and the Sullivan Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Sullivan County, including parcels in Shunk.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Sullivan Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Sullivan County offices at the county courthouse.
 The Sullivan County Treasurer handles property tax payments and tax sale information.